michaelmassoni/obsidian-soc-toolkit/README.md

-# IP Reputation Checker for Obsidian
+# IP Reputation Analysis Tool for Obsidian

 This Obsidian plugin scans your notes for public IPv4 addresses and checks their reputation using VirusTotal and AbuseIPDB APIs.